Your Second Pregnancy

 Unfortunately, mothers who suffered complications the first time around, such as preterm labor or preeclampsia, are at risk for a repeat experience; on the bright side, you and your doctors will know what to look for and can treat your pregnancy accordingly.
 If you’ve moved or switched doctors, make sure your new physician knows your entire medical history so you can get the best possible prenatal care.

 When it comes to labor and delivery of a second baby, there is lots of good news.
-Although it’s not a hard and fast rule, most second labors and deliveries are faster than the first (the average labor is about 6 hours the second time around, as compared to 12-18 hours for first labors).
-And, (drumroll….) tearing is also much less common.
+Although it’s not a hard and fast rule, most second labors and deliveries are faster than the first (the average total labor time for a 2nd baby is about 6 hours the second time around, as compared to 12-18 hours for first labors).
+And, (drumroll….) perineal tearing is also much less common.

 Second time moms, on average, spend waaaaaay fewer hours in labor, less time pushing, and suffer fewer tears.
 It’s not universally true, but since your body’s done this before and your muscles and birth canal have been stretched out, the process tends to move more smoothly and rapidly — even precipitously.